The cure for the common comment of “I am bored.”

 Contemporary Museum on the third Thursday of every month for a free admission

-Honolulu Academy of Arts 1035 Kinau St. (Fee) art, Movie theater and gift shop.
-Bring your cameral this is a place to photograph your children.
+Honolulu Museum of Arts 1035 Kinau St. (Fee) art, Movie theater and gift shop.
+Bring your camera this is a place to photograph your children.
 There is something about the lighting in the courtyards of this facility which is exceptional.

 Sand castles for the family competition or watch as the University of Manoa’s School of Architecture hold their sand castle building contest.
 Should this be in the ocean adventures or in the artistic adventures?